everest-engineering/lhotse/README.md

 Commands dispatched through the Hazelcast command gateway are deterministically routed to a single application instance which, based on the aggregate identifier, has ownership of an aggregate for as long as that instance remains a member of the cluster.
-This clear aggregate ownership is vital to avoid a split brain scenario as aggregates are responsible for command validation and are cached in memory.
+This clear aggregate ownership is vital to avoid a split brain scenario as aggregates are cached in memory and are responsible for command validation.
 A split brain situation could arise if multiple unsynchronised copies were to be distributed among cluster members.

 Hazelcast will automatically reassign aggregate ownership if an application instance leaves the cluster due to a restart,